Our thinking

 Status of the AI Regulations

-In addition to the above, the Kenya Bureau of Standards (KEBS) published the Draft Information Technology Artificial Intelligence Code of Practice (the "Draft AI Code of Practice") on April 8, 2024.1 The Code was developed to help organizations develop, provide and use AI in a responsible way where the rights of citizens are not to be compromised in the course of developing AI systems.
-The Code is however still in draft form, and KEBS has invited members of the public to submit comments by June 13, 2024.2
+In addition to the above, the Kenya Bureau of Standards (KEBS) published the Draft Information Technology Artificial Intelligence Code of Practice (the "Draft Code") on April 8, 2024.5 The Draft Code was developed to help organizations develop, provide and use AI in a responsible way, ensuring that the rights of citizens are not to be compromised in the course of developing AI systems.
+The Draft Code is still in draft form, and KEBS had invited members of the public to submit comments by June 13, 2024.6 However, there has been no further progress in relation to its approval and release.

-The Robotics Society of Kenya also developed the Kenya Robotics and Artificial Intelligence Society Bill 2023 (the "Robotics and AI Bill3") with an aim to develop a framework that would regulate AI in Kenya.
-The Bill is still in draft form and has not been published in the Kenya Gazette.
-The Bill has also not received support from the Kenya government and has faced opposition from key private sector players and stakeholders.
+The Robotics Society of Kenya has also developed the Kenya Robotics and Artificial Intelligence Society Bill 2023 (the "Robotics and AI Bill "),7 which aims to develop a framework that would regulate AI in Kenya.
+The Robotics and AI Bill is still in draft form and has not been published in the Kenya Gazette, nor introduced before Kenya's Parliament.
+Additionally, it has also not received support from the Kenyan government and has faced opposition from key private sector players and stakeholders.

 Other laws affecting AI